MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 > ![Form editor binding properties screen](media/form-editor-binding-properties.png "Form editor binding properties screen")

 > [!NOTE]
-> The **Company Name** property can't be bound to a field of type **Lookup.Customer**.
+> The **Company Name** property can't be bound to a column of type **Lookup.Customer**.
 The only supported type is **SingleLine.Text**.
-More information: [Add code components to a field or entity in model-driven apps](/powerapps/developer/component-framework/add-custom-controls-to-a-field-or-entity)
+More information: [Add code components to a column or table in model-driven apps](/powerapps/developer/component-framework/add-custom-controls-to-a-field-or-entity)

 ## Key properties